mantoni/impl.js/README.md

 ### Resolving instances by contract

-Now you can retrieve instances just by providing a contract:
+Now you can retrieve instances by contract:

 ```js
 var impl = require('impl');